Skip to Main Content

 The best way to locate articles is through the library databases.
 Go to Databases by Subject and look under Communication Studies, Film, & Theatre (CST) to find a list of relevant databases.
 Depending on the scope of your topic, you may also want to look in the subject listing Sociology (SOC).
 You can also perform a search in the databases below.

-Remember not to write sentences in the search box.
+• Do not enter complete sentences in the search box.
 Search by keyword, film/book title and/or name of director/author.